HRegniez/todo-app-nextJS/README.md

 To create a new page:

- - Create a folder with the name of the page.
+ - Create a folder with the name of the page inside the app folder.
  - Inside this folder, add a page.jsx file (or page.tsx if using TypeScript).

 For example, to create a page at siteName/news/latest, you would create a file at pages/app/news/Latest/page.tsx.